-- operations and long-term planning.
-As part of the first step of BC Hydro's climate - change adaptation strategy, BC Hydro has been involved in a number of studies - identifying both historical and future impacts of climate change on the water cycle - and water availability in watersheds managed by BC Hydro. - 5 As indicated in BC Hydro's letter to the BCUC (dated November 1, 2010), these - studies include the information requested by the BCUC in its 2006 IEP/LTAP - 7 Decision.
+As indicated in BC Hydro's letter to the BCUC (dated November 1, 2010), these 12 studies include the information requested by the BCUC in its 2006 IEP/LTAP 13 Decision.
 The results of the studies are summarized in Appendix 2C.
-None of the - studies thus far have identified a need to change the way Heritage hydroelectric - facilities are planned or relied upon.
-The next step in BC Hydro's climate change - adaptation strategy framework will involve operational modelling to assess how - future hydrologic changes due to climate change may impact the operation of the - Heritage hydroelectric system.
+None of the 14 studies thus far have identified a need to change the way Heritage hydroelectric 15 facilities are planned or relied upon.
+The next step in BC Hydro's climate change 16 adaptation strategy framework will involve operational modelling to assess how 17 future hydrologic changes due to climate change may impact the operation of the 18 Heritage hydroelectric system.
+19

-2.3.2 Heritage Thermal
+20 2.3.2 Heritage Thermal

-- Burrard and Prince Rupert Generating Station are the only two BC Hydro-owned - thermal (natural gas-fired) generating stations that serve the integrated system.
-The - third BC Hydro-owned natural gas-fired generating station, Fort Nelson Generating - 17 Station (FNG), is discussed in section 2.5.2.1.
+Burrard and Prince Rupert Generating Station are the only two BC Hydro-owned thermal (natural gas-fired) generating stations that serve the integrated system.
+The third BC Hydro-owned natural gas-fired generating station, Fort Nelson Generating Station (FNG), is discussed in section 2.5.2.